jord1e/sam_ahold_go_to_ical/README.md

 Credentials can be set [here](https://github.com/jord1e/sam_ahold_go_to_ical/blob/master/spring-component/src/main/kotlin/nl/jordie24/samics/SamIcsApplication.kt#L47).

 Guaranteed to work for regular Albert Heijn employees.
-I no longer work for Albert Heijn myself, therefore I will not be maintaining this for the foreseeable future.
+I no longer work for Albert Heijn myself, therefore I will not be maintaining this for the foreseeable future. **I will however assist with questions regarding the code via GitHub issues**.

 This project is configured to work with MongoDB.
 It uses the Spring Framework and the Kotlin language.